damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 ## Git's built-in help

-The majority of users rely on sites like StackOverflow to find answers to their Git problems, but how often do you use Git's built-in help to find more about a command you are struggling with?
+The majority of users rely on sites like [StackOverflow] to find answers to their Git problems, but how often do you use Git's built-in help to find more about a command you are struggling with?

-### Learn about the most common commands
+### The most common commands

 Run `git help` to print a list of the most common commands.
 You'll probably notice you've used most of them, but how well do you really know them?